-5.4 BMR-Style Protocol
+6.4 BMR-Style Protocol

 Communication Complexity.
-To show the efficiency of our constant-round garbling protocol from Section 4.5, we provide Table 5, which has two parts.
+To show the efficiency of our constant-round garbling protocol from Section 5.5, we provide Table 5, which has two parts.
 First, it compares the amortized communication complexity incurred for garbling an AND gate with [BLO16].
-We recall that this is the dominating cost for BMR-style protocols using Free-XOR, and that we incur no communication for creating shares of garbled splitter gates.
+We recall that this is the dominating cost for BMR-style protocols using free-XOR, and that we incur no communication for creating shares of garbled splitter gates.
 Note that in the first setting of n=20, t=10, although our communication costs are around 3 times lower than [BLO16], we do not improve upon the threshold-t variant of that protocol, described earlier.
-Once we get to 50 parties, though, we start to improve upon [BLO16], with a reduction in communication going up to 7x for 400 parties and 10x for 1000 parties.
+Once we get to 50 parties, though, we start to improve upon [BLO16], with a reduction in communication going up to t00 parties and t10 parties.